artsmia/artstories.md/art/curator-s-office.md

 ## Subtext

 The bookshelf in particular offers a special glimpse into Kestle’s personal and professional interests, among them *Basic Russian* and *Das Kapital*.
-Whether readings for pleasure or politics is uncertain, but perhaps can be read in his eventual disappearance.
+Whether readings for pleasure or politics is uncertain, but perhaps the answer can be read in his eventual disappearance.

 ## Out of the Office?